unraid/docs/docs/unraid-os/system-administration/maintain-and-update/upgrading-unraid.md

 Upgrading Unraid is done using the new **Update OS tool** with a user-friendly interface:

 1. In the %%WebGUI|web-gui%%, click the top-right dropdown menu and select **Check for Update** or navigate to ***Tools → Update OS***.
+2. Choose the **Stable** channel for stable releases, or the **Next** channel for betas and RCs.
-2. Click **View Changelog to Start Update**.
+3. Click **View Changelog to Start Update**.
 The Changelog will appear for you to review before hitting **Continue**.
-3. Click **Confirm and start update** to apply the latest stable release.
+4. Click **Confirm and start update** to apply the latest stable release.
-4. When prompted, reboot your server to complete the upgrade.
+5. When prompted, reboot your server to complete the upgrade.

 :::note
 You may need to log into your Unraid account to access updates, especially for "Next" branch releases.